Mint-System/Odoo-Apps-Sale-Workflow/sale_project_phase_estimate/tests/TEST_INSTRUCTIONS.rst

 - Add an 10 hours estimate for senior architect
 - Add a second 5 hours estimate for senior architect
 - Ensure the sum of the estimates is set on the order line
+- Print the sale quote report
+- Ensure the estimates are shown after the order lines

 Confirm sale order